-ybottom: y CCD position of central wavelength from bottom end of slit. position: First row of REDUCED_LAMP_MXU image containing the rectified slit spectrum length: bottom row.
-Image rows are counted from bottom, starting from 0.
-Number of rows in REDUCED_LAMP_MXU image including the slit spectrum.
+slit_id: Slit identification number. xtop: x CCD position of central wavelength from top end of slit. ytop: y CCD position of central wavelength from top end of slit. xbottom: x CCD position of central wavelength from bottom end of slit. ybottom: y CCD position of central wavelength from bottom end of slit. position: First row of REDUCED_LAMP_MXU image containing the rectified slit spectrum bottom row.
+Image rows are counted from bottom, starting from 0. length: Number of rows in REDUCED_LAMP_MXU image including the slit spectrum.

-If the slit identification task is not run (see configuration parameter --slit_ident, Section 9.9.3, page 120), or if the slit identification task fails (e.g., in the case of just two slits) the slit_id is set to the slit sequence number in the top-bottom ordering of the spectra on the CCD: but in order to avoid confusion with tags assigned to identified slits, a negative integer is used in this case instead of a positive one.
+If the slit identification task is not run (see configuration parameter --slit_ident, Section 9.9.3, page 121), or if the slit identification task fails (e.g., in the case of just two slits) the slit_id is set to the slit sequence number in the top-bottom ordering of the spectra on the CCD: but in order to avoid confusion with tags assigned to identified slits, a negative integer is used in this case instead of a positive one.
+The length calculation takes into account whether the slit falls partially outside the CCD.
+In this case the slit length from the header is used, therefore the determined slit length is inconsistent with the observed one.

 SLIT_MAP_MXU: map of the reference wavelength on the CCD.
 The reference wavelength is usually the undeviated wavelength and is taken from keyword ESO INS GRIS1 WLEN.
 This image is only created if the data are not LSS or LSS-like.
 It has the same size of the WAVELENGTH_MAP_MXU image, from which it is derived.
-This product can be seen as an image of the mask cast on the CCD (see step 5 in Section 10, page 149): the slits images on the CCD are compared with their positions on the mask, to derive the optical distortion model (see steps 6 and 7, always in Section 10).
+This product can be seen as an image of the mask cast on the CCD (see step 5 in Section 10, page 151): the slits images on the CCD are compared with their positions on the mask, to derive the optical distortion model (see steps 6 and 7, always in Section 10).